chadevanssf/dynamic-image-display/README.md

 ### Install

-Install the component, custom metadata type, and streamer component from the repository
+Install the component and custom metadata type from the repository

 ### Platform Event Creation/Re-use